Kernelization Using Structural Parameters on Sparse Graph Classes: Linear Kernels on Graphs of Bounded Expansion

-For a graph $G$ from a class of bounded expansion, we modify the iterated depth-first search.
-By~\cite{NOdM08}, graph classes of bounded expansion admit low treedepth coloring: Given any integer~$p$, there exists an integer~$n_p$ such that any graph of the class can be properly vertex colored using~$n_p$ colors such that for any set of $1 \leq i \leq p$ colors, the graph induced by the vertices that receive these $i$ colors has treedepth at most~$i$.
-Such a coloring is called a $p$-treedepth coloring and can be computed in linear time.
+For a graph $G$ from a class of bounded expansion, we modify the way $S_0$ is computed above (the resulting set will not be larger than the one computed above, and often much smaller).
+By~\cite{NOdM06}, graph classes of bounded expansion admit low treedepth coloring: Given any integer~$p$, there exists an integer~$n_p$ such that any graph of the class can be properly vertex colored using~$n_p$ colors such that for any set of $1 \leq i \leq p$ colors, the graph induced by the vertices that receive these $i$ colors has treedepth at most~$i$.
+Such a coloring is called a $p$-treedepth coloring and can be computed in linear time \cite{NOdM06}.
 Here we choose $p = 2^d$ and obtain such a coloring for~$G$ using~$n_p$ colors.
 Let~$G_1, \ldots, G_r$ denote the subgraphs induced by at most~$2^d$ of these color classes where~$r < 2^{n_p}=\bigO(1)$.
 Note that $\sum_j |G_j| = \bigO(|G|)$, since every vertex of~$G$ appears in at most a constant number of subgraphs.
-Any path in~$G$ of length $2^d-1$ must be in some subgraph~$G_j$, for $1 \leq j \leq r$.
-For each subgraph~$G_j$, we simply construct a treedepth decomposition, find all paths of length~$2^d-1$, add their vertices into the solution and delete them from the graph.
-The time taken to do this for each subgraph~$G_j$ is $\bigO(|G_j|)$.
-The total time taken is therefore $\sum_j |G_j| = \bigO(|G|)$. \end{proof}
+Any path in~$G$ of length $2^d-1$ must be in some subgraph~$G_j$, for $1 \leq j \leq r$, and we hit all such paths with a set $S_0$ obtained in the following iterated procedure.

+Start with $S_0=\emptyset$.
+For each $j=1,2,\dots,r$, we simply construct a treedepth decomposition of $G_j-S_0$, e.g., by the depth-first search.
+Using standard dynamic programming we find an optimum hitting set for the set of all paths of length~$2^d-1$ in $G_j-S_0$ and add its vertices into $S_0$ (and delete them from the graph).
+Again, some hitting set for these paths must be in any modulator.
+The time taken to do this for each subgraph~$G_j-S_0$ is $\bigO(|G_j|)$.
+The total time taken is therefore $\sum_j |G_j| = \bigO(|G|)$.